 THE NEED FOR PROGRAMS AND SAFE FACILITIES

-The “National Report on Domestic Minor Sex Trafficking” states that there are few facilities in the U.S. with programs that specifically address the complex issues that a sexually trafficked child faces.
+The “National Report on Domestic Minor Sex Trafficking” states that there are a few facilities in the U.S. with programs that specifically address the complex issues that a sexually trafficked child faces.
 It is estimated that there are thousands of children in Los Angeles and Orange counties alone who are victims of sex trafficking.
 The “National Report on Domestic Minor Sex Trafficking” further states that more than 100,000 minors are being trafficked for sex in many major cities across the U.S. There are limited resources available to help survivors break free from the cycle of commercial sexual exploitation.
 Facilities that provide safety for survivors traumatized by the abuse in the sex traffic industry are critical.

 BE AWARE OF HOW YOU CAN BE GROOMED FOR

 What is grooming?

 Grooming is a process by which victims are lured.
 How does a trafficker do this?
-By befriended and building trust with you.
+By befriending and building trust with you.
 A trafficker will take a special interest in you to create a relationship.
-This is generally in the form of a relationship as a boyfriend/girlfriend, as a mentor or as a friend.
+This is generally in the form of a relationship as a boyfriend/girlfriend, as a mentor, or as a friend.

 They tend to use secrecy, blame, gifts, or threats of violence to keep you from telling somebody.
 They are doing this because they know if you tell someone what they are doing that they will no longer have power or control over you.